njm94/innate-behaviors/README.md

 		sometimes varied between scan engines, the spatial resolution was held constant across scan arms, resulting in acquisition rates that varied, with larger areas collected at lower frames per second.
 Photon signal was collected by photomultiplier tube (H11706P-40, Hamamatsu) and amplified with a high-speed current amplifier (HCA-400M-5K-C, Laser Components).
 Imaging was performed with 920 nm laser at ~80 mW excitation out of the front of the air objective (0.55 NA).
-Behavior video acquisition and resonant scanning were initiated prior to collecting 2-photon images.
-Acquisition of 2-photon images was triggered using TTL output from the Jetson which simultaneously turned on infrared LEDs which illuminated the scene, and at the end of the trial, 2-photon image acquisition was terminated by TTL and the infrared LEDs were simultaneously turned off.
-		Behavior video acquisition ended following a short delay after turning off the LEDs and 2-photon images were synchronized to the behavior video by matching to the illuminated frames.

 3. Methods for processing the data: